devonartis/aws-security-workshops/docs/workshops/identity-round-robin/permission-boundaries/build.md

 }
 ```

-* How could you test the permission boundary at this point?
+* How could you test the permissions boundary at this point?

 !!! question
-	From the standpoint of the policy language and how it is presented in the console, how does a permission boundary differ from a standard IAM policy?
+	From the standpoint of the policy language and how it is presented in the console, how does a permissions boundary differ from a standard IAM policy?

-## Task 5 <small>Create one permission policy that incorporate all of the preceding tasks and add a permission boundary condition</small>
+## Task 5 <small>Create one permission policy that incorporate all of the preceding tasks and add a permissions boundary condition</small>

 ### Walk Through

 * You have two options here:

-1. Combine the policies created so far and reference the permission boundary created in the previous step.
+1. Combine the policies created so far and reference the permissions boundary created in the previous step.
 2. Use the complete policy below (with the usual changes.)

 Note that the policy below contains two additional sections (last two sections in the full policy below) that we did not address in the earlier steps.
-The additions are focused on denying the ability to change or delete the permission policy or the permission boundary.
-Also the policy below includes the permission boundary conditions and a few other changes because not all actions support the permission boundary condition.
+The additions are focused on denying the ability to change or delete the permission policy or the permissions boundary.
+Also the policy below includes the permissions boundary conditions and a few other changes because not all actions support the permissions boundary condition.

 * Name the new policy **`webadminpermissionpolicy`** and attach it to the webadmin user.
 Remove the earlier policies you added during the testing.
 * When you are done the **webadmin** user should have only three policies attached: webadminpermissionpolicy, IAMReadOnlyAccess & AWSLambdaReadOnlyAccess.

 !!! hint
-	[Permission boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html): The question marks **`????`** in the resource elements below should be replaced with something that could act as a resource restriction.
+	[permissions boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html): The question marks **`????`** in the resource elements below should be replaced with something that could act as a resource restriction.

 ``` json
 {